yohanchatelain/fmriprep/README.rst

 - Implement tools from different software packages.
 - Achieve optimal data processing quality by using the best tools available.
 - Generate preprocessing quality reports, with which the user can easily identify outliers.
-- Receive verbose output concerning the stage of pre-processing for each subject, including meaningful errors.
+- Receive verbose output concerning the stage of preprocessing for each subject, including meaningful errors.
 - Automate and parallelize processing steps, which provides a significant speed-up from typical linear, manual processing.

 More information and documentation can be found here: